 3. Initial Photography

 Before developing the blood fingerprint, it is a good practice that the prints are photographed before developing blood digits.
 So, in case of prints are visible or partially visible or even faint are discovered.
 The use of alternative light should perform to amplify its visibility.

 Before developing blood marks, one should consider two facts i.e. which type of surfaces the prints are on (Porous and Non-porous surfaces), and bloody fingerprint developing techniques (specificity vs sensitivity)

 Before lifting, photographs of developed blood fingerprints should be captured.
-This is because while lifting fingerprints, there might be the case of abruption of friction ridges.
+This is because, while lifting fingerprints, there might be a case of abruption of friction ridges.

 6. Lifting & Documentation of Blood Fingerprints